We’re at an interesting point in the business community.

 Between these new technologies and generational trends, businesses are going to have to evolve in a number of ways over the course of the next decade if they want to survive.

-These are just six of the major evolutions I foresee being necessary for modern businesses to remain efficient, competitive, and profitable, appealing to workers and consumers alike:
+These are just six of the major evolutions I foresee being necessary for modern businesses to remain efficient, competitive, and profitable, appealing to

 1. Remote Offices